Between 54-87% of retail CFD accounts lose money. Based on 69 brokers who display this data.

 One of the most important factors when selecting a spread betting broker consists of the upfront costs of placing a trade that depends on the “spread”, which is the difference between the bid (sell) and offer (buy) prices of the underlying asset quoted.

-Brokers make their money from the difference in the bid/offer spread, so they generally charge no commission and the bettor pays the spread to access the particular market that they are speculating in.
+Brokers make their money from the difference in the bid/offer spread, so they generally charge no commission and the trader pays the spread to access the particular market that they are speculating in.
 For this reason, speculators would typically be better off choosing a broker with tight, competitive dealing spreads.

 As concrete examples of spreads at major brokers like IG and CityIndex, the FTSE 100 daily spread is one point, while the Wall Street daily spread is 1.6 points, although IG offers variable spreads while CityIndex offers fixed spreads.
 Both require putting up a five per cent margin to speculate on those indices, and the minimum bet amount or stake in either stock market index is £0.50/point.